samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 ##### Availability (comes installed with the curl package):
 * Debian unstable - Since 2024-07-02
-* Debian testing - Coming up between the second and third week of July 2024.
+* Debian testing - Since 2024-07-18
-* Debian 12/bookworm backports - As soon as the package gets to Debian testing, I'll upload it to bookworm.
+* Debian 12/bookworm backports - Expected by the end of August 2024.
 * Debian 12/bookworm - Depends on whether Debian's release team will approve it, it could be available in the next point release.
 * Debian derivatives - Rolling releases will get it by the time it's on Debian